Michigan Bariatric Surgery Collaborative

 Harnessing Data to Advance Science, Improve Outcomes

 MBSC’s custom-built registry is powered and fully supported on the ArborMetrix platform.
 The partnership dates back to 2011, when MBSC became ArborMetrix’s first customer.
-Since the initial configuration of the registry, ArborMetrix has supported MBSC in powering additional features and functionality such as outcomes calculators, patient-reported outcomes, and video surgical analysis, and in establishing it as a Qualified Clinical Data Registry.
+Since the initial configuration of the registry, ArborMetrix has supported MBSC in powering additional features and functionality such as outcomes calculators, patient-reported outcomes, and video surgical analysis.

 Research and quality improvement efforts of the collaborative have resulted in significant reductions in mortality and complication rates following bariatric surgery in Michigan.
 MBSC and its members have published noteworthy research in the New England Journal of Medicine and the Annals of Surgery, among other leading journals.
 MBSC has also been featured multiple times in the New York Times.